 - Absolute control over the entire data elimination process.

 - Assurance that all compliance regulations are followed, chain-of-custody is maintained, and physical data breaches are prevented.

 - Accurate tracking and documentation to withstand the scrutiny of data security audits.

 You have many options when it comes to choosing in-house data elimination and destruction methods.

-High-quality hard drive destroyers bend break and mangle hard drives and internal components — including the data platters, PC boards and read-write heads.
+High-quality hard drive destroyers bend break and mangle hard drives and internal components — including the data platters, PC boards, and read-write heads.
 Hard drive destroyers physically damage the media which makes data recovery more challenging.
-They provide visual verification that the media has gone through a data destruction process prior to media disposal.
+They provide visual verification that the media has gone through a data destruction process before media disposal.
 Because destroyers alone lack the data elimination aspect that degaussers perform, it is best practice to destroy drives after degaussing,

 For fully secure data elimination and destruction, degauss and destroy your hard drives and tapes.

 When choosing your data elimination equipment, consider the following:

 - Level of security needed.
 Your vendor should offer a range of products -- from those designed for quiet office operations to NSA-listed equipment developed for the elimination of TOP-SECRET data.

 - Ease of use.
 The equipment should be easy to use by non-technical staff through a simple one or two-step process.